ufukpalpas/Horus/docs/index.md

 group of people such as stand-up, theater or movie audiences to provide feedback to show organizers who can look at audience excitement and decide which content to keep and which to discard.
-For example, a street artist can place a camera nearby and get feedback from the Horus according to the emotions of the audience.
+For example, a street artist can place a camera nearby and get feedback from the Horus according to the emotions of the audience by using a small mobile applicaiton that shows the general mode of the crowd.
 Another use case can be handling tension and preventing aggression.
 For example, Horus can be used in prison common areas to keep an eye on prisoners.
 If Horus detects multiple nervous, angry prisoners and it alerts the guards.</p>